rolandhordos/Study-ReactNative/README.md

 ## Q & A

-Q:  What is the significance of the "container" in the StyleSheet?
+**Q**:  What is the significance of the "container" in the StyleSheet?
 Can you have multiple containers at the same time?

+A try:  Container is simply a convention.
+Structure of your style information should be intuitive.
+Just be sure to read the correct style values into your JSX.
+Apply more structure if you want, you just don't have to.

+### Jest

+**Q**: How can I verify default component behaviour that doesn't appear in the snapshot, for example flex direction if it's not explicitly set?

 ## IDEs and Editors